THE ZARUMA GOLD PROJECT

 The current focus of the Company's mining activities is the Zaruma Gold Project.

 The Company has filed a report titled "Independent Preliminary Assessment, Zaruma Project, El Oro Province, Ecuador" on the Zaruma Gold Project, dated August 21, 2006 (the "Zaruma Report"), prepared by W. J. Holly, MAustIMM FFin and A. J. Maynard MAIG MAusIMM, each of whom is "independent" and a "qualified person" as defined in NI 43-101.
 Unless stated otherwise, information on this website of a scientific or technical nature regarding the Zaruma Gold Project is summarized, derived or extracted from the Zaruma Report.
-For a complete description of assumptions, qualifications and procedures associated with the information in the Zaruma Report, reference should be made to the full text of the Zaruma Report, which is available for review on SEDAR at www.sedar.com.
+For a complete description of assumptions, qualifications and procedures associated with the information in the Zaruma Report, reference should be made to the full text of the Zaruma Report, which is available for review on SEDAR at www.sedar.com and technical reports.

 Please note that the Zaruma Report referred contains a preliminary economic assessment that was based on economic factors that are no longer reflective of current market conditions.
 The Company therefore advises readers not to rely on such preliminary economic assessment.

 As a result of recent mine development activities and operations relating to the Zaruma Project, the Company is in the process of preparing an updated Technical Report to support new scientific and technical information in respect thereof including a re-evaluation of the mineral resource estimate.
-The Company expects to have an updated NI 43-101 compliant Technical Report completed on the Zaruma Project on or before March 28, 2014.
+The Company expects to have an updated NI 43-101 compliant Technical Report completed on the Zaruma Project in June 2014.
 The Zaruma Report contains a preliminary economic assessment that was based on economic factors that are no longer reflective of current market and operating conditions.
 The Company therefore advises readers not to rely on such preliminary economic assessment.
 Although the mineral resource estimate contained in the Zaruma Report is being re-evaluated by the Company, the Company is unaware of any circumstances since the filing of the Zaruma Report that would result in a material change to the mineral resource estimate contained therein.
 However, the Company informs readers that the Zaruma Report is not presently compliant with the requirements of NI 43-101 and the mineral resource estimate contained therein should not be relied upon until supported by an updated NI 43-101 Technical Report.

 (see PRODUCTION PLANT PROGRESS & PHOTOS)

-The Zaruma-Portovelo Mining District is a major, high-grade goldfield, having produced over 5,000,000 ozs of gold in the past.
+The Zaruma-Portovelo Mining District is a major, high-grade goldfield, having produced over 5 million ozs of gold in the past.
 Modern mining was initiated in 1905, when the South American Development Company developed the Portovelo mine, and ended in the 1950s.
 Dynasty has been able to reassemble most of the concessions that made up the original goldfield.

 - The construction of the Zaruma Gold Plant has been completed and is in intermittent operation